actix/examples/other/unix-socket/README.md

 [documentation](https://actix.github.io/actix-web/actix_web/struct.HttpServer.html#method.bind_uds).

-And it does not delete the socket file (`/tmp/actix-uds.socket`) when stopping the server so it will fail to start next time you run it unless you delete the socket file manually.
+And it does not delete the socket file (`/tmp/actix-uds.socket`) when stopping the server, so it will fail to start next time you run it unless you delete the socket file manually.